Frank Shorter famously noted that “hills are speed work in disguise.” And he couldn’t be more correct!

-They’re not as intense as the next two workouts because of their duration, so this session is best used during earlier phases of training, like the base phase.
+Because of their duration, long hills are not as intense as the next two workouts, so this session is best used during earlier phases of training, like the base phase.
 They can be plugged into your training for several reasons:

 - To vary a tempo workout (as long as the pace is 10–20 seconds slower per mile than tempo pace)

 - If shorter repetitions were scheduled but an easier day is warranted

 A similar workout on the track might be longer reps of 1,000m—1 mile at roughly 10K race pace.
 Both are examples of what I call “high quality endurance”—faster efforts that support tempo pace.

 The grade of the hill should not be too aggressive—about 4–5 percent is ideal.
 Structure this workout as 4–6 repetitions so the total time of uphill running is about 12–16 minutes.